Customer: North Shore City Council Contract type: Design and Construct Location: North Auckland, Auckland |

 |

-This project involved the design and construction of a new outfall to discharge high quality treated effluent 2.8 km out to sea.
-The project was delivered as part of North Shore City Council’s (NSCC) commitment to protect and improve the quality of beaches in the area.
+Now discharging high quality treated effluent 2.8 km out to sea, the project is delivering on the Council's commitment to protect and improve the quality of beaches in the area.

 The Challenge

-Both tunneling and marine works are notoriously complex and the team faced several challenges including:
+Both tunneling and marine works are notoriously complex and our team faced several challenges including:

 - Risk of possible hydro fracture due to hydraulic pressure